In the spirit of productivity, let’s cut to the chase. The best way to measure personal productivity is this:

 Well, what gets mis-measured gets mis-managed, too.

 But I think your Future Self will be glad you read this.
-Because while the Redo-It Ratio may not be the cleanest answer, I think it’s in the right direction.
+Because while the Redo-It Ratio may not be the best cleanest answer to the question of how to measure personal productivity, I think it’ll guide you in the right direction.

 It’s been working wonderfully for me so far.

-And since part of my mission is to pull others out of their ruts, hopefully it works for you, too.
+And since part of my mission is to help people make the most of their trips through life, hopefully it works for you, too.

 If so, my time spent writing this post was productive.

 - Being Lazy Is the Key to Success, Inc Magazine.
-Riffing on author Michael Lewis’ approach of using laziness as a filter to help him decide what to work on.
+A riff on author Michael Lewis’ approach of using laziness as a filter to help him decide what to work on.

 - Efficient or productive? by Seth Godin.
-In the spirit of efficiency (or productivity?), the post is only 72 words long.
+In the spirit of efficiency (or productivity?), this post is only 72 words long.

 - From productivity porn to mindful productivity, by Anne-Laure Le Cunff.
-How to tell if you’re addicted to productivity porn and what to do about it.
+How to self-diagnose an addiction to productivity porn and what to do about it.